arvndlr/Basic-HTML-Website/README.md

 <hr>

 This uses pure html with structured layout.
-Uses different section element such as, nav, header, main, section, and footer.
+Uses different section element such as nav, header, main, section, and footer.

 <hr>